PrakyathReddy/AWS-EKS-Deploy_and_manage_an_app/README.md

-# AWS-EKS: Deploy and manage the Game 2048
+# AWS-EKS: Deploy and manage a Game app - 2048

 1. install kubectl - https://kubernetes.io/docs/tasks/tools/install-kubectl-macos/#install-with-homebrew-on-macos:~:text=rm%20kubectl.sha256-,Install%20with%20Homebrew%20on%20macOS,-If%20you%20are